The product, in detail

 What Verivius actually does

 About fifteen minutes to read.
-If you would rather have a conversation about any of this, the 30-minute call is the faster path.
+If you would rather talk it through, the 30-minute call is the faster path.

 1. The shape of the product